elyra-ai/canvas/docs/pages/04-common-properties.md

 - customPanels `array`: array of custom panels.
 See [Custom Panels](04.06-custom-components.md#custom-panels) section of the Common Properties Custom Components page.
 - customControls `array`: array of custom controls.
 See [Custom Controls](04.06-custom-components.md#custom-controls) section of the Common Properties Custom Components page..
 - customConditionOps `array`: array of custom condition operators.
 See [Custom Condition Operators](04.06-custom-components.md#custom-condition-operators) section of the Custom Components page.
-- light `boolean`: Carbon controls in common-properties will use light mode.
+- light `boolean`: Carbon controls in Common Properties will use light mode.
 When the `light` option is disabled, the background color will be the same as the Carbon theme background.
 When the `light` option is enabled, the background color is set to $ui-01.
 Defaults to `true`

 **Internationalization and override of labels in CommonProperties** The CommonProperties dialogs have a set of labels that can have customized and internationalized values.
 CommonProperties uses the react-intl package to provide internationalization of these labels.
 This requires the `IntlProvider` element to wrap the `CommonProperties` element.